 In 2011, at the request of the Prague Spring Festival he wrote a flute concerto Letter to My Father and became the youngest composer in festival history.

-In 2017 he win International Composition Competition „Concorso Novaro“ in Italian Firenza.
-Chef of jury Krzystof Penderecki was give 1st price, price of critic, price of public to Sommer’s composition „La fine del Tempo“.
+In 2017 he won International Composition Competition „Concorso Novaro“ in Italian Firenza.
+Chef of jury Krzystof Penderecki gave 1st price, price of critic, price of public to Sommer’s composition „La fine del Tempo“.